 International human rights lawyers Doughty Street Chambers have lodged a complaint to the United Nations on behalf of Egyptian campaigner Amal Fathy, her husband and their son after the family was seized by police.

 Ms Fathy and her husband Mohamed Lotfy, co-founder of award-winning human rights group the Egyptian Commission for Rights and Freedoms, were arrested by police in the early hours of May 11.
-Their Cairo apartment was raided by armed police, searched and Ms Fathy, Mr Lotfy and their three year-old son Zidane taken to a police station.
+Their Cairo apartment was raided by armed police, searched and Ms Fathy, Mr Lotfy and their two year-old son Zidane taken to a police station.

 Mr Lotfy and Zidane were released several hours later but Ms Fathy remains in custody.
 The trigger for the arrests was said at the time to be a short 12-minute Facebook video posted by Ms Fathy in which she complained about having been sexually harassed at a bank and the difficulties of being a woman in Egypt.
 Ms Fathy has since been charged with membership of a terrorist organisation.